odruke/dnw/README.md

 1. After downloading the project files, navigate to the parent directory of the project.
-2. To create the executable file, run the following command: make play
+2. To create the executable file, run the following command:

+`make play`
-This prepares the program for use.
+(This prepares the program for use)

-3. To recompile the program, use the following command: make re
+4. To recompile the program, use the following command:

+`make re`

-4. To remove the executable and object files, execute: make fclean
+6. To remove the executable and object files, execute:

+`make fclean`

 ## Usage

-In Linux and macOS environments, run the following command to execute the program:
+In Linux and macOS environments, open a terminal and run the following command to execute the program:

-./play
+`./play`

 Follow the instructions provided by the program to play the game.
+Once you have finished the game (either guessing the word or exhausting all attempts), the program will terminate itself.
 You can replay the game by entering `./play` again.
 The program does not retain information between executions.

 ## Contributing